livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Upon receiving this JSON document, the Message Manager follows the standard procedure: it passes the document to the Key Manager for signing, timestamping, and hashing.
+Upon receiving this JSON document, the Object Manager follows the standard procedure: it passes the document to the Key Manager for signing, timestamping, and hashing.

 ```json
 {